FAForever/faf-rust-replayserver/docs/architecture.rst

 ------------------------

 The most complicated part of the server is the Replay itself.
-Seen from outside, it's given connections, saves a replay at some point, then ends.
+Seen from outside, it receives connections, saves a replay at some point, then ends.
 Under the hood, it looks something like this:

 .. figure:: ./diagrams/replay.png